cmshor/course-notes-calculus-iii/README.md

 This Calculus III course follows the freely available textbook [*Active Calculus -- Multivariable + Vector*](https://activecalculus.org/ACM.html) by Steve Schlicker, Mitchel T. Keller, & Nicholas Long.

+The source for the notes is in the source/ directory.
+The main file to typeset is main.tex.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]